thoughtbot/bourbon/readme.md

 ###Grid-width

 Easily setup and follow a grid based design.
-Need help gridding?
+Need help busting a move grid-style?!?
 Check out [gridulator.com](http://gridulator.com/)

     # The $gw-column and $gw-gutter variables must be defined in your base stylesheet to properly use the grid-width function.
     $gw-column: 100px;          // Column Width